Where’s your dream vacation? Do you want to travel to Japan, South Korea, New York, Los Angeles, Miami, London, Rome, or France?

 Countries with Conditional Visa Exemption

-There are also countries with conditional and restrictive visa exception to Philippine passport holders.
+There are also countries with conditional visa exception for Philippine passport holders.

-There are also countries like Korea, China, and Jordan allow Pinoy passport holders to enter without visa, on particular region of their country.
+There are also countries like Korea, China, and Jordan allow Pinoy passport holders to enter without a visa, in a particular region of their country.

 Here are countries that you can visit with visa-free entry conditions:

 - Antigua and Barbuda Canada – Schengen/UK/US visa 30 days

 - Bulgaria – Schengen visa – 90 days within 6 months

 - Croatia – Schengen visa – 90 days within 6 months